Odette and Dave Annable Announce Split After 9 Years of Marriage

 Rachel Murray/Getty Images for City Year Los Angeles

-Odette and Dave Annable are going their separate ways after 9-years of marriage.
+Odette Annableand Dave Annable are going their separate ways after 9-years of marriage.

 In a statement to E!
 News the stars share, "It's with heavy hearts that we have come to the mutual decision to separate at this time."